Library of Congress Narrative

 Piano flourish

-This is the way to uplift them a little — the real blues, when they was made into tunes.
+This is the way I played ‘em myself . . . the real blues . . . when they was made into tunes.

 Note: Despite the Library of Congress AFS accession catalogue number being listed (as shown above), there is strong aural evidence to suggest that Alan Lomax erroneously catalogued and labelled AFS 1688-A and AFS 1688-B in reverse.
 To ensure that both versions of Buddy Bertrand’s Blues, together with Jelly Roll’s narrative on Buddy Bertrand, play in the correct order, AFS 1688-A should be presented and performed after AFS 1688-B.